asvd/helios-kernel/README.md

 }
 ```

-In the head of a module, a set of dependencies are listed using the
+A set of dependencies is listed in the module head using the
-`include()` function.
-Each call of this function stands for a single
+`include()` function, each call stands for a single dependency.
+The
-dependency.
-The code inside the `init()` function declaration is a
+only argument is the exact path to the source of the needed module —
-module code.
-It will be issued by Helios Kernel as soon as all
+so that it is always easy to find out the particular dependency source
-dependencies included at the module head are loaded.
+locaiton.

-The only argument of the `include()` function is the exact path to the
+Module code is located inisde the `init()` function declaration.
+It
-module which should be loaded beforehand — so that it is always easy
+will be issued by Helios Kernel as soon as all dependencies are
-to find out the particular dependency source locaiton.
+loaded.

 This is how `myLibrary.js` included in the module above could look: